 As a not-for-profit public charity the Endowment operates with one of the leanest staff structures of its peer group with the intent of maximizing financial investment in mission-related work on the ground.To augment staffing needs on an individual project and/or a short-term basis, we have instituted an on-going college internship program to attract bright minds from the university community.We have designed this program to provide real and substantial benefits to interns as well as to the Endowment.

-A letter of interest also stating the term of availability and an estimate of period available to dedicate to the internship opportunity.
+A letter of interest also stating the term of availability.

 Sofi Delgado Perusquiaof Germantown, TN received her B.A. in Economics and Asian Studies from Furman University in May 2012.
 She worked at the David E. Shi Center for Sustainability during her time at Furman.
 There, she served as the Communications and Outreach Fellow.
 Under this position, she was the editor of The Long View¸ the Shi Center’s biannual newsletter, and she also created a social media strategic plan.
 Most recently, she cofounded the Sustainability and Environmental Education for Kids (SEEK) program that designs and teaches sustainability-related lesson plans in elementary schools in the Greenville area.
 In her spare time, Sofi enjoys listening to all types of music, swimming, and regular trips to the library.